2015 Northern Chile floods and mudflow: State of emergency

-On March 25, near the 17:00 (UTC 3) hours, and due to the serious events due to flooding, the president of Chile, Michelle Bachelet declared Constitutional State of Exception Catastrophe throughout the Region of Atacama, where about 320,000 people, mainly settled in the cities of Copiapó and reside Vallenar.
-This state means that the Armed Forces of Chile take control of the area to protect and maintain public order in the affected area.
-The officer in charge is Chief Lieutenant Colonel Marcel Urrutia Caro, belonging to the Army Chile.
-Hours later a state of emergency was extended to the city of Antofagasta.
+On March 25, around 17:00 (UTC -3), the president of Chile, Michelle Bachelet, declared a Constitutional State of Exceptional Catastrophe throughout the Atacama Region due to the serious events caused by flooding.
+About 320,000 people, mainly settled in the cities of Copiapó and Vallenar, were affected by this order.
+The order allowed the Armed Forces of Chile to take control of the area in order to protect and maintain public order in the affected area.
+The officer in charge was Chief Lieutenant Colonel Marcel Urrutia Caro of the Chilean Army.
+Hours later, a state of emergency was also extended to the city of Antofagasta.